 - B’ n’ M Silver Cat Rod; well made and affordable

-- Shakespeare Ugly Stik Catfish Rod; several lengths and budget-priced
+- Shakespeare Ugly Stik Tiger Elite; comes in several options

 B’ n’ M Silver Cat Rod

-A one-piece rod available in spinning or casting models.
+A one-piece rod is available in spinning or casting models.
 This rod is for larger catfish with a line rating of 25-50 pounds and a weight of 2-8 ounces.
-The length of 7 1/2 foot is a little short but allows a shore angler more places to fish.
-The aluminum reel seat will take the pressure and the double locking nut keeps a reel on tight.
+The length of 7 1/2 feet is a little short but allows a shore angler more places to fish.
+The aluminum reel seat will take the pressure and the double locking nut keeps the reel on tight.
 The hi-vis tip helps see bites at night when most catfish are active.

 - 1-piece design for maximum durability